huluwa/kafka-elasticsearch-metrics/README.md

-# kafka-elasticsearch-metrics2
+# kafka-elasticsearch-metrics

 Kafka ElasticSearch Metrics Reporter
 ==============================

 This is a simple reporter for kafka using the ElasticSearch.
-It works with Kafka 0.9.0.0 and ElasticSearch 1.* version.
+It works with Kafka 0.9.* and ElasticSearch 1.* version.

 Install On Broker
 ------------

-1. Build the `kafka-elasticsearch-metrics2-0.1.0-jar-with-dependencies` jar using `mvn package`.
+1. Build the `kafka-elasticsearch-metrics-0.1.0-jar-with-dependencies` jar using `mvn package`.
-2. Add `kafka-elasticsearch-metrics2-0.1.0-jar-with-dependencies` to the `libs/` directory of your kafka broker installation
+2. Add `kafka-elasticsearch-metrics-0.1.0-jar-with-dependencies` to the `libs/` directory of your kafka broker installation
 3. Configure the broker (see the configuration section below)
 4. Restart the broker